TV survival skills expert and former British soldier Bear Grylls reveals his ultimate source of strength

-The former SAS soldier who risks life and limb to show TV viewers how to survive in the wild has also climbed Everest, broken his back in a parachute accident, led the first team to circumnavigate the UK on jet skis, made the first unassisted crossing of the Arctic Ocean in an inflatable, and created a world record for the highest open-air dinner under a hot-air balloon at 7,600m!
+The former Special Air Services soldier has been through his fair share of hell himself; he climbed Everest, broke his back in a parachute accident, led the first team to circumnavigate the UK on jet skis, made the first unassisted crossing of the Arctic Ocean in an inflatable, and created a world record for the highest open-air dinner under a hot-air balloon at 7,600m.

 "But it came to me very simply one day at school, aged only 16.